Opera in three acts. Running Time: 1 hour 47 minutes (plus 21 minute appendix)

 I must have Stockhausen Syndrome or something because I’ve decided to review as many Donizetti operas as I possibly can just to see how many of them are real duds and how many I’ll like.
 This is considered to be his “most taut melodrama”.
-That waits to be seen.

 LOOK OUT FOR:

 ACT 1: A garden in the Palais de Louvre.
 (44 minutes)

 0: The overture is a long (ten minute) orchestral piece with a long racing finish **.
 The one improvement I can claim for it is its orchestral texture, which is far better handled (and modern sounding) than originally presented.
 I still do not see its greater tunefulness, but in its own way, it is very a professional and modern sounding piece (for the 1840s).
 It consists of two unequal half: the first is a brief Sinfonia, following by an Allegro Introduction of twice the length of the first part.
 In total some ten minutes of music.
 All of it is fine, well orchestrated, and able to keep interest even if nothing specific catches the ear as it goes through its parade of tunes from later in the opera.
 It is followed by a mild opening hunting chorus (starts with women, then men).

 14: Quando il cor da lei pigato The plot moves along with a series of monologues and dialogues that introduce the most important characters (with each of the three main characters getting a cavatina in a twenty minute period) : Riccardo receives a note (obviously from Maria), prompting the first and rather mild cavatina *, the only particularly interesting thing about it being a high note.